zbee/d4-always_gatehall/readme.md

 ### Functionality

 - It will open your map
+  - If your chat is open, it will abort
   - If your map was already open, it will then reopen the map
 - If your journal was open, it will close it
 - It will get to the world map from whatever map you're on